MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-register-aad.md

         You can also create a new resource group.

 1. Select the type of app in the **Microsoft App ID** section.
-Choose from User-assigned managed identity, Multi Tenant, and SIngle Tenant.
+Choose from User-assigned managed identity, Multi Tenant, and Single Tenant.

 1. Select the creation type.